Tits Geometry and Positive Curvature: Preliminaries

-It is clear that $\W$ acts transitively on the set of open chambers of $\Sigma$, but the stabilizer group $\W_c$ which we will call the \emph{chamber group} may be non trivial when the section is not simply connected (cf. \ref{trivial examples} and \ref{1-connected}).
-However, since there are no exceptional orbits it follows that it must act freely on $c$.
+It is clear that $\W$ acts transitively on the set of open chambers of $\Sigma$, but the stabilizer group $\W_c$ which we will call the \emph{chamber group} may be nontrivial when the section is not simply connected (cf. Example \ref{trivial examples} and Theorem \ref{1-connected}).
+Clearly $\Sigma/\W = C/ \W_c$.
+Moreover, the boundary $\partial C = C - c$ of a chamber $C$, is the union of its \emph{chamber faces}, where a chamber face is a nonempty intersection $C \cap \Lambda$ with a mirror.